Arch: Other

 Unlike regular arches, the flat arch (also known as jack arch, lintel arch, straight arch, plate-bande) is not curved.
 Instead, the arch is flat in profile and can be used under the same circumstances as lintel.
 However, lintels are subject to bending stress, while the flat arches are true arches, composed of irregular voussoir shapes (the keystone is the only one of the symmetric wedge shape), and that efficiently uses the compressive strength of the masonry in the same manner as a curved arch and thus requires a mass of masonry on both sides to absorb the considerable lateral thrust.
 Used in the Roman architecture to imitate the Greek lintels, Islamic architecture, European medieval and Renaissance architecture.
 The flat arch is still being used as a decorative pattern, primarily at the top of window openings.

 False arches

-The corbel (also corbelled) arch, made of two corbels meeting in the middle of the span, is a true arch in a sense of being able to carry a load, but it is false in a structural sense, as its components are subject to bending stress.
-The typical profile is not curved, but has triangular shape.
-Invented prior to the semicircular arch, the corbel arch was used already in the Egyptian and Mycenaean architecture in the 3rd and 2nd millennium BC.
+In a corbel (also corbelled) arch, each course projects farther into the opening than the one below, so that the opposing stacks of corbels eventually meet.
+The resulting structure bears weight without forming a true arch.
+Most have a triangular outline, but curved ones occur at Delhi's Quwwat-ul-Islam Mosque (1198).
+The technique also occurs in Egyptian, Mycenaean, and Maya architecture.

 Like a corbel arch, the triangular arch is not a true arch in a structural sense.
 Its intrados is formed by two slabs leaning against each other.
 Brick builders would call triangular any arch with straight inclined sides.
-The design was common in Anglo-Saxon England until the late 11th century (St Mary Goslany).
+The design was common in Anglo-Saxon England until the late 11th century (St Mary Coslany).
 Mayan corbel arches are sometimes called triangular due to their shape.